Best optimization tips by Unity engineers at Unite

 |46:00||When using Object Pool for UI elements:|

-On adding to pool disable game object first, only then reparent.
+On adding to the pool disable the game object first, only then reparent.

-When getting back from pool reparent first, then update data, and only then enable.
+When getting back from the pool reparent first, then update data, and only then enable.

 |48:40||Never use Animator for UI elements.
 Animator dirties elements every frame, even if nothing happens visually.|